itfrombit/osx_handmade/README.md

 favorite editor do it) while the application is running to build and reload the newest code.

-For better rendering performance, build the project in Release mode (this is the Makefile default).
+For better rendering performance using the software renderer, build the project in Release mode.
 You can also set the renderAtHalfSpeed flag in HandmadeView.mm to reduce the effective rendering rate to 30fps instead of the default 60fps.
 The proper Core Audio sound buffer size is automatically adjusted.